 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities at the balance sheet date and the amounts reported for the revenues and expenses during the year.
 Estimates and assumptions are made taking into account historical experience, current trends, and other relevant factors.
 However, the nature of estimation means that the actual outcomes could differ from the assumptions and estimates.
+Estimation sensitivities are set out in note 16.

-The items in the net assets statement at 31 March 2024 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the net assets statement at 31 March 2025 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows: